Disgaea 4

 is a 2011 tactical role-playing video game for the PlayStation 3 and the fourth in the Disgaea series by Nippon Ichi Software.
 The game tells the story of Valvatorez, a former tyrant leading a party to rebel against the president of the Netherworld.
 Originally released in February 2011 in Japan, the game was released in September that year in the U.S., with a European and Australian release in November.
 A western release of the Vita rendition of Disgaea 4, subtitled A Promise Revisited, was released in North America and Europe in August 2014.
 This version was released for iOS and Android in November 2022.
 A second rerelease titled Disgaea 4 Complete+ was released on PlayStation 4 and Nintendo Switch on October 29, 2019, and was released on PC through Steam and Microsoft Store on September 10, 2020.
-The voices are in Japanese and English.
-Texts are in English, French, Japanese.
+The game features voice-overs in Japanese and English, with texts also translated into French.